 George Mason University’s College of Visual and Performing Arts Young Alumni Commissioning Project provides crucial support for our alumni’s continued artistic development.
-CVPA will issue up to 3 grants to recent alumni to support the creation of a new artistic work.
+CVPA will issue up to three grants to recent alumni to support the creation of a new artistic work.
 The Project is made possible by a generous bequest from the estate of Linda E. Gramlich for the support of young artists, and by donors to Mason’s Giving Day, including Shugoll Research.

-- Applicant must be a graduate of the College of Visual and Performing Arts from the class of 2009 and after.
+Applicant must be a graduate of the College of Visual and Performing Arts from the class of 2013 and after.

-- Collaborative teams are eligible if one or more CVPA alums have a key creative role in the project.
+- Collaborative teams are eligible if one or more CVPA alumni have a key creative role in the project.

 - Current Mason staff are eligible, even if they are currently enrolled in a degree program, as long as they have also completed an undergraduate degree, graduate degree, or certificate at Mason.